Arrow–Debreu model: Accounting for strategic bargaining

-In the model, all producers and households are "price takers", meaning that they simply transact with the market using the price vector $p$.
+In the model, all producers and households are "price takers", meaning that they transact with the market using the price vector $p$.
 In particular, behaviors such as cartel, monopoly, consumer coalition, etc are not modelled.
 Edgeworth's limit theorem shows that under certain stronger assumptions, the households can do no better than price-take at the limit of an infinitely large economy.

 Setup

 In detail, we continue with the economic model on the households and producers, but we consider a different method to design production and distribution of commodities than the market economy.
 It may be interpreted as a model of a "socialist" economy.